sharmaneburlaza/simplified-construction-estimate/README.md

 WORK-IN-PROGRESS

-Computations employed are based on the book titled Simplified Construction Estimates by Max Fajardo
+Formulas/computations employed are based on the book titled Simplified Construction Estimates by Max Fajardo

 ## About